Ons2024/Documentation/Litterature review/A scalable learning approach for user equilibrium traffic assignment  problem using graph convolutional networks.md

 However, owing to the classical method’s high complexity and limited efficiency, three main streams of solution algorithms have emerged: <span style="color:rgb(0, 176, 80)">link-based algorithms</span> , <span style="color:rgb(0, 176, 80)">bush-based methods</span> , and <span style="color:rgb(0, 176, 80)">path-based algorithms</span>.
 More recently,<span style="color:rgb(0, 176, 80)"> parallel computing strategies</span> have been explored to enhance both efficiency and scalability in solving UE-TAP
 There is also <span style="color:rgb(0, 176, 80)">data-driven deep learning methods</span> (based on ML and data-driven based)

+they develop an end-to-end learning-based framework for user equilibrium prediction under variable network topologies